rocky-linux/documentation/en/rocky/8/admin_guide/01-presentation.md

 * Portability.
 * Do only one thing and do it well.
 * KISS: Keep It Simple Stupid.
-* " UNIX is basically a simple operating system, but you have to be a genius to understand the simplicity." (__Dennis Ritchie__)
+* "UNIX is basically a simple operating system, but you have to be a genius to understand the simplicity." (__Dennis Ritchie__)
 * "Unix is user-friendly.
 It just isn't promiscuous about which users it's friendly with." (__Steven King__)

 ## The GNU/LINUX distributions